 Pretty much every mid-to-high end cell phone now has a great feature: they’ll make calls over your Wi-Fi network, avoiding cell minute charges and dead spots.
 This may make you wonder if the purchase of a cell booster is still important.
 It’s a fair question, especially if you have good wi-fi coverage throughout the house.
 We think it’s still important to have a cell booster in your home, and we’re prepared to tell you why.

-[size=4]Not every phone uses voice over wi-fi.[size]
+Not every phone uses voice over Wi-Fi by default

 Your new phone may do it, but what about the people who come to visit?
-Today, it’s pretty rude not to offer cell service to your guests, and it will be years before the majority of cell phones offer voice over wi-fi.
+Today, it’s pretty rude not to offer cell service to your guests, and it will be years before the majority of cell phones offer voice over Wi-Fi.

-With voice over wi-fi, you have to give out your password.
+With voice over Wi-Fi, you have to give out your password.

-This technology is new.
-Really new.
+This technology is still evolving.